gocircuit/circuit/README.md

 > Devise a sequence of commands that forces the robot to turn all caps in a
 > conﬁguration where they all have the same orientation.

+> Can you devise a sequence that ensures they all face up?
+Down?

 ## Practicalities

 The circuit is a tiny server process which runs instances on a cluster of